Sienci-Labs/Resources/atc/atc-assembly/atc-spindle-setup.md

 ### Spindle & Drag Chain Arm

-[Render] Image of full machine with spindle outlined in blue
+    [Render] Image of full machine with spindle outlined in blue (atc_assembly_spin-header1.jpg)

     [Render] Parts Needed:
     1x 2.2kW ATC Spindle
     6x M4 - 8mm Flat Head Screw
     1x ATC Drag Chain Arm
-1x Male Z-axis Drag Chain End Link
+    1x Male Z-axis Drag Chain End Link (atc_assembly_spin-parts1.jpg)

 Start by unpacking the ATC spindle and grabbing the Z-axis drag chain arm from the ATC Fasteners & Tools box.
 We will also need 6 x M4 - 8mm flat head screws and the allen key from the ATC fasteners bag.

 1. Lift the spindle out of the bottom foam and place it on the top foam packaging with the **threaded mounting holes facing up**.

     > **Important:** Never stand the spindle on its nose (tool end) to avoid damaging the bearings.

-2. Remove the **male end link** (studded end) from the ATC drag chain.
+1. Remove the **male end link** (studded end) from the ATC drag chain.

 1. Attach this end link to the **Z-axis drag chain arm**.
 1. Mount the drag chain arm to the back of the spindle, ensuring the drag chain end faces the **front of the ATC (button side)**.

 ---

-**Render:**
-A single, clear image showing the spindle lying on the top foam with the **threaded holes facing up**, and the **Z-axis drag chain arm attached to the back of the spindle**.
+    [Render] A single, clear image showing the spindle lying on the top foam with the **threaded holes facing up**, and the **Z-axis drag chain arm attached to the back of the spindle**.
 The  male drag chain end link should be visible, with a subtle arrow or highlight showing the orientation toward the **front of the ATC (button side)**.
 Two bolts in the end link and 4 bolts into the arm.This render visually conveys both the correct spindle positioning and the initial drag chain arm attachment in one glance.
+    (atc_assembly_spin-dca.jpg)

 ---

 ### Mounting Plate

     [Render] parts needed:
     6x ATC Mounting Plate
     4 or 6x M6 - 14mm Button Head Screws
+    (atc_assembly_spin-parts2.jpg)

 1. Place the **ATC mounting plate** onto the spindle.
 2. Select the correct **mounting position** based on your machine configuration.

-    🟦 **4x4 & 4x2 Machines** the standard configuration is the center position.
+    🟦 **4x4 & 2x4 Machines** the standard configuration is the center position.
 The holes on the mounting plate should align up with six corresponding holes on the spindle.

     🟧 **4x8 Machines** the mounting plate should be shifted one or two rows up.
 One row if you don’t intend to run T- tracks, and two rows if you do.
 In this position, four of the holes on the mounting plate will align with the top four holes on the spindle.